Since singing in the Mòd and Moray Music Festival as a child, music has remained an important part of Morna's life.

 Morna was also one of the initial team alongside ex-Peatbog Faeries, Iain Copeland and Rick Taylor to co-ordinate a music project in HMP Inverness through Eden Court (as part of the Scottish Mental Health Arts and Film Festival).

-"Hogmanay 2011/12, actor Kevin Mckidd (Trainspotting, Rome, Greys Anatomy) along with his wife Jane, organised a shindig in a remote house they’d hired in the north east of Scotland; inviting family & friends to celebrate the New Year - particularly local folkies with a musical talent, including life-long chum Jamie Reid (The Little Prince).
+"Hogmanay 2011/12, actor Kevin Mckidd (Trainspotting, Rome, Greys Anatomy), organised a shindig in a remote house they’d hired in the north east of Scotland; inviting family & friends to celebrate the New Year - particularly local folkies with a musical talent, including life-long chum Jamie Reid (The Little Prince).

 Something strange & wonderful occurred.
 Mostly old school friends arrived with violins, guitars, cellos, drums, bodhrán’s - a whole eclectic mix of Celtic musical instruments.
 Over the course of the jamming session, as folk crammed into the room to participate or simply enjoy the rich traditional music; Jamie & Kevin realised they should in some way be capturing this fantastic sound.